jchapman3773/Capstone-2/README.md

-# Banana, Person, or neither?
+# Banana, Person, or Neither?
 Project for Galvanize Data Science Immersive

 by Julia Chapman